Jingnan-Cao/Notes-of-Software-Engineering/README.md

 	- How Git do version control?
 	- How to use GitHub?
 + Package Control
-	- Ruby -- What's in gem?
+	- Ruby -- What's gem?

 + Web Concepts